How to highlight all cells referenced by a formula in Excel?

 Highlight all cells referenced by a formula with Shortcut key

-This section will recommend you to use Shortcut key to select all cells which was referenced by a formula, and then manually fill color to them.
+You can use a shortcut key to select all cells referenced by a formula, and then manually apply a fill color to them.

 1. Supposing E1 is a formula cell, and you need to highlight all cells which was referenced by it.
 Please select the formula cell E1, then press Ctrl + [ (the open-square-bracket) keys simultaneously.